isaacs/st/README.md

 Here are some options if you want to configure stuff.
 All of these are optional except `path` which tells it where to get stuff from.

-If you pass a string instead of an object, then it'll use the string as the path.

 If you don't specify a `url`, then it'll mount on the portion of the resolved path that is above `process.cwd()`.
 For example,